Maurice Lacroix: Masterpiece watches

 The Les Mécaniques / Masterpiece line includes limited edition models based on historic or heritage movements purchased during the height of the quartz crisis and refinished to high standards.
 The company is also known for its alarm wristwatches, chronographs, and jump-hour Masterpiece watches, which Maurice Lacroix produced using heritage movements.
 In addition, this line includes watches based on extensively modified ébauches from ETA, Unitas and others that incorporate numerous complications, including retrograde movements, power-reserve indicators and calendar modules.

 Maurice Lacroix is also known for its Mémoire 1 timepiece, which the company claims is one of the most complex watches ever made.
 Its movement is composed of 604 moving parts and it can switch between time and chronograph functions without losing track of either indication.

 Manufacture movements

 In 2006 Maurice Lacroix introduced its first full in-house movement, the ML106-based Masterpiece Le Chronographe.
 Since then the company introduced further manufacture movements, including an automatic movement in 2011.
 The shift to manufacture movements has been accompanied by a trend toward larger case sizes and a more modern/industrial aesthetic in some collections.

 Aikon

-Introduced in the 2010s as a contemporary sport-luxury line, the Aikon collection features integrated bracelet design, automatic and quartz variants, chronographs and diver models.
-The Aikon series has been a major commercial pillar for Maurice Lacroix, positioned to offer contemporary design and finishing at a relatively accessible price point within the Swiss luxury market.
+Introduced in the 2010s as a contemporary sport-luxury line, the Aikon watches have an integrated bracelet design, and are available with automatic or quartz movements, and as chronographs and diver models.
+This line has been important, in that it allows Maurice Lacroix to offer a contemporary design and finishes at a relatively accessible price within the Swiss luxury market.